 Some real magic can happen when a designer and pattern maker work on a project.
 Co-creating together becomes REALLY fun.
 Beauty is pouring out of everywhere.
 Ideas are flowing, and the clothing reflects that.
 Everything made with love and in good spirits will look better than something tortured with doubt, indecision or distrust.

-Michael Kors ones said, that fashion is not for sissies!
+Michael Kors once said that fashion is not for sissies!
 It is so true!
 Bringing design to the mass market is a long and complicated process.
 Most people do not realize that the amount of paperwork that accompanies a pair of leggings by the time they go into production can be the size of an old-fashioned phonebook.
 A lot can go wrong: fabrics get stuck in customs, trims get lost in the mail, colors can change in printing, a garment can grow on the hanger.
 However, how you react to any challenge that may arise is a choice!
 A proactive, positive, and constructive approach to anything will get you the results you want and the respect of your team.

 Pattern making is an artform.
 It is essentially sculpting with fabric, engineering a shape from the basic material.
 It is not easy.
 When you and your pattern maker recognize each other’s gifts and embrace them, it is a solid foundation for creative collaboration.